Building teamwork and mentorship

-The Holloman Air Force Base Youth and Teen Center basketball clinic athletes and coaches pose for a photo, Feb.
-18, 2021, on Holloman AFB, New Mexico.
-The Youth and Teen Center offers a variety of sports programs for the youth of Holloman to participate in.
-(Courtesy photo)
+With the normal basketball season gone because of COVID-19, the 49th Force Support Squadron, Youth and Teen Center offers a variety of sports programs for the youth of Holloman to participate in.

+The youth sports program focuses on providing a safe, positive, and fun learning experience for all participants.
+Offered sports are: basketball, flag football, running, tennis, baseball, and indoor and outdoor soccer for children from ages 5 to 17.

+“The clinics were, at first, an attempt to make sure that we could provide those kids an environment where they could get out and play, exercise, and learn some valuable skills,” said Maj.
+Ryan Hess, 54th Operations Support Squadron intelligence officer, volunteer basketball coach.
+“What attracted me to become a coach in the first place was because of COVID—we couldn’t do our normal teams like we did each year.”

 |Date Taken: